upbound/platform-ref-aws/README.md

     * `Role`
     * `RolePolicyAttachment`
     * `OpenIDConnectProvider`
-    * `ProviderConfig` of Helm Provider to install custome cluster services as a part of `XServices` abstraction
+    * `ProviderConfig` of Helm Provider to install custom cluster services as a part of `XServices` abstraction
 * `XNetwork` - fabric for a `Cluster` to securely connect to Data Services and the Internet.